abhi8hero/water-management-system/README.md

     Download: https://nodejs.org

-  • pnpm  (preferred package manager used in this project) Install via npm: npm install -g pnpm
+  • pnpm  (preferred package manager used in this project) Install via the official installer: https://pnpm.io/installation

-    Or via the official installer:
+      Or

-      https://pnpm.io/installation
+    npm install -g pnpm

   To verify installations, run:

+    node --version

+  (should print v18.x.x or higher)

+    pnpm --version

-    node --version     (should print v18.x.x or higher) pnpm --version     (should print 8.x.x or higher)
+  (should print 8.x.x or higher)

 STEP 2 — Install Dependencies